First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors: QROCODILE anatomy

 \subsection{Calibration and science run}

 Before the DM science run, we calibrated the internal detection efficiency of our device to mid-infrared radiation using a quantum-cascade laser setup~\cite{Verma:2020gso} (left panel of \cref{fig:setup}) at wavelengths of \qty{5}{\micro\meter} and \qty{11}{\micro\meter}.
 The right panel of \cref{fig:setup} shows the photon count rate of our detector normalized to the maximum value as a function of the bias current applied to the device.
 Importantly, we observed saturation of the count rate at high bias currents, which suggests that the internal detection efficiency is nearly 100\% at both wavelengths~\cite{natarajan2012superconducting}.
+In SNSPDs, internal detection efficiency refers to the probability that an absorbed photon will produce a detectable electrical signal.
+When the internal detection efficiency in the SNSPDs is 100\%, it means that every photon that gets absorbed by the nanowire creates a resistive hotspot and triggers a detection event.
+The bias current has a direct impact on the probability, increasing it as it rises.
+The sign of 100\% efficiency is a saturation of the photon count rate as a function of the bias current, when applying higher current does not lead to an increase in the count rate, as shown in \cref{fig:setup} (right).